Electrasi/FileTrust/README.md

-# TrustFile - Blockchain-Based Verifiable Backup System for IoT
+# FileTrust - Blockchain-Based Verifiable Backup System for IoT

-**TrustFile** is a token designed for the **Blockshare** project, which provides a decentralized, blockchain-based verifiable backup system tailored for IoT-driven environments.
+**FileTrust** is a token designed for the **Blockshare** project, which provides a decentralized, blockchain-based verifiable backup system tailored for IoT-driven environments.
 This project leverages blockchain technology, cryptographic techniques, and decentralized storage to ensure secure and auditable data management for IoT devices, especially in scenarios where stakeholders cannot fully trust each other or centralized systems.

 ## Key Features
 - **Blockchain Integration**: Ensures transparency, immutability, and auditability.